YanYuHongChen/Tracer-Editor/README.md

 However the editor code is independent of the renderer which makes it may be used in other code.

 The editor based on dear imgui and d3d11 contains so many basic functions but the code is somehow messy.
+I am working on event-driven UI.
 Main code is in `EditorModel.h/EditorModel.cpp`.
-It still works in progress.
+Still works in progress.

 # Editor